Our Cultural Connection

 Lawrence’s three Sister Cities – Eutin, Germany; Hiratsuka, Japan and Iniades, Greece – are our local cultural connection to the world.

-The Advisory Board also works with the “Friend” groups (Friends of Eutin, Friends of Hiratsuka, and Friends of Iniades) who are more directly involved in day to day operating of the youth exchanges, and other cultural and educational programs.
+Sister Cities Lawrence also works with the “Friend” groups (Friends of Eutin, Friends of Hiratsuka, and Friends of Iniades) who are more directly involved in day to day operating of youth exchanges, delegation visits, and other cultural and educational programs.

 What are Sister Cities?

 Sister city, county, and state affiliations between the United States and similar jurisdictions around the world began shortly after World War II.

 In part, they developed as a national initiative following a conference convened by President Eisenhower’s in 1956 to combat East-West tensions and promote better understanding between nations.
 A result of the conference was the creation of his People to People organization, and within it a town-to-town affiliation program modeled after a then-existing program of the National League of Cities.

 Eventually the sister city program grew and broke away from People to People to became its own organization known as Sister Cities International.
 The network of this organization includes more than 2,300 communities in 135 countries.